voteit-top/voteit/docs/pet.md

-**Pet system is online on 16/03/2021.**
+> **Pet system is online on 16/03/2021.**
 # what can you do?
-you can pick a pet(random), or you can buy pet from market. you can feed your pet to increase its power. you can buy gem from market, then bind gem to your pet to increase power quickly.
++ you can pick a pet(random), or you can buy pet from market.
++ you can feed your pet to increase its power.
++ you can buy gem from market, then bind gem to your pet to increase power quickly.
++ powered pet can farm VOTEIT.
 # PICK
 so far, there are 125 kinds of pet in the pool. but you can only pick them randomly. it is good luck for you to pick your loved one, if not ,you can sell it in market. then buy your loved pet from market.